BACON, Herbert. 785. Private MIC

 BOUCHER, Henry.
 74. Serjeant.
 Enlisted 25/08/1914 and discharged 7/11/1917 as medically unfit.
 Awarded British War Medal and Victory Medal.

 BOWKER, John (Jack) Ryther Steer.
 8. Private.
 Entered France 27/07/1915.
 Discharged 14/12/1918.
 Born 29/07/1888 in Darling Point, New South Wales, Australia to Florence Mary Marks and Dr Robert Steer Bowker (surgeon).
 He was educated at Barker College, Sydney 1902-06 and then studied medicine like his father at Middlesex Hospital, England in 1909.
 He married (unofficially) Elsie Emily Boyten in 1915 in England whom he met when he was boarding with her grandmother's family when he was in England studying to become a doctor.
 They had a daughter Beryl S Bowker Boyten born in 1919.
 After living in Middlesex he then moved to Sydney without his family.
 He died on the 29/06/1944 in Darlinghurst, Sydney, Australia.
+Entitled to 1914/15 Star trio.
 Biography courtesy of Robin Hyland.
-Full length portrait photograph of a postcard sent to Elsie in 1915 courtesy of Robin Hyland and another photograph of him on enlistment in 1914 is shown in Figure 307.
+Full length portrait photograph of a postcard sent to Elsie in 1915 courtesy of Robin Hyland and another photograph of him on enlistment in 1914 shown on the accompanying page.

 BOYER, Charles J. 1082.
 Private, Private Royal Engineers 359692